• Menu

 Tips for learning to ski and snowboard.

 Finding snowboarding lessons for kids under 5 can be difficult.
 Most resorts start preschoolers with skiing first.
-If you prefer your kid to snowboard, do your research to find a resort offering Burton’s Riglet Park Program, like Seven Springs Mountain Resort.

 Note: All preschoolers have to be fully potty trained to be allowed into ski classes.